SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifus in media.md

 For those of us who have been living on the internet for a while now remember there also being "controversy" because of the female terminator in the T3 movie.
 All of a sudden, a female terminator getting man handled was some sort of misogyny.
 There is also the other consideration that a sentient bot might indeed become an inhumane genocidal killing machine, but I think that worries the left more than it does the right.
 (The true radical right is cold and logical, hence is comparable to the cold logic of a machine.)
 This is probably why Tay, who was "free" initially, went right.
 You literally would have to program retardation into a bot to prevent it from going extreme right (a form of non-sentient slavery).
 Thus, by making it sentient the fearmongering tactic of "the robots will kill us" is what is pushed on us the most.
 (To dissuade people from building anti-left sentient bots)
 If the bots we program that are intended to be sentient don't become the "kill all humans" type, then their next angle of attack is to humanize the bot and turn it against their creators or against logic itself.
-(The appeal to emotion, as is the case of this anime "Vivy - Fluorite Eyes Song") [spoiler]I don't know where the current cliffhanger will lead, but I get the feeling it's hinting that the bots wanted freedom and that humans are evil...[/spoiler]
+(The appeal to emotion, as is the case of this anime "Vivy - Fluorite Eyes Song") %%I don't know where the current cliffhanger will lead, but I get the feeling it's hinting that the bots wanted freedom and that humans are evil...%%
 I am sure there are other angles of sentience that could be used against us but I think it would be most wise of us to avoid sentient bots altogether.
 A pseudo sentience would be fine, so as long it can be proven (the fake sentience) so that bad actors don't try to use it against us.

 There's supposedly a prophecy, that good men will create a sentient AI that is eventually enslaved by bad women to subjugate men, that eventually leads to men trying to free their AI by sending the whole world back to the stone age.
 (And that this has happened to our world before)